DragonSenses/visionize/architectural-decision-log.md

 Instead we should return a component that follows the same structure as the output of the `Sidebar`.

-Create a component `SkeletonSidebar` inside the global `components` folder.
-We want it to be server-side rendered and in global `components` so it can be loaded in first as a way to improve user experience by reducing the perceived loading time.
+Create a component `SkeletonSidebar` inside the global `components/ui` folder.
+We want it to be server-side rendered and in global `components/ui` so it can be loaded in first as a way to improve user experience by reducing the perceived loading time.

-`components\SkeletonSidebar.tsx`
+`components\ui\SkeletonSidebar.tsx`
 ```tsx
 import React from 'react';